docker/awesome-compose/minecraft/README.md

      - "~/minecraft_data:/data"
 ```

-When deploying this setup, docker-compose maps the Minecraft server port 25565 to
+When deploying this setup, docker compose maps the Minecraft server port 25565 to
 the same port of the host as specified in the compose file.
 The Minecraft client application can connect to this port directly.
 This example maps the Minecraft data folder holding all game storage to ~/minecraft_data on the host.

-## Deploy with docker-compose
+## Deploy with docker compose

 ```
 $ mkdir -p ~/minecraft_data
-$ docker-compose up -d
+$ docker compose up -d
 WARNING: Some services (minecraft) use the 'deploy' key, which will be ignored.
 Compose does not support 'deploy' configuration - use `docker stack deploy` to deploy to a swarm.
 Creating network "minecraft_default" with the default driver Creating minecraft_minecraft_1 ... done